danielmart222/configure-ad2/README.md

 --------------

-- Click on Account lock out duration -> Set account lock out duration to 30 mins -> Click on apply and ok
+- Click on Account lockout duration -> Set account lockout duration to 30 mins -> Click on apply and ok

 -----------